 The need for a chess clock is such that there are a lot of mobile applications on the chess clock This comes in handy as it is not possible to carry our chess clock everywhere.

-Chess clock can be used in other games also such as checkers, backgammon, go, carrom.
+Chess clocks can be used in other games also such as checkers, backgammon, go, and carrom.